 Cross-border freight requires a broker who understands both sides of the border — not one who simply books a domestic carrier and hopes it makes it through.

 Cross-border LTL shipments to Canada typically require: a commercial invoice (with seller, buyer, item descriptions, quantities, unit values, and country of origin), a USMCA/CUSMA Certificate of Origin (if claiming preferential tariff treatment), a bill of lading, and a PARS (Pre-Arrival Review System) or PAPS number for CBSA customs release.
-Some regulated commodities — food, plants, animals — may also require CFIA import permits.
+Some regulated commodities — food and plants — may also require CFIA import permits.
 MyExpressFreight coordinates all documentation and works with your customs broker to ensure clearance.

 LTL shipments to Mexico require: a commercial invoice in Spanish (with HS tariff codes, unit values, country of origin, and Incoterms), a packing list, a USMCA Certificate of Origin (if applicable), and a carta porte (Mexican trucking bill of lading required for SAT compliance).
 The Mexican customs entry (pedimento) is prepared by a licensed agente aduanal (Mexican customs broker) at the border.
 MyExpressFreight coordinates with certified Mexican brokers at all major border crossings.